NEMWCL The North-East Mid-Week Cricket League 2008

 THE NORTH‑EAST MID‑WEEK CRICKET LEAGUE

-Historical Notes (Updated March 2006)
+Historical Notes (Updated February 2010)

-history_of_NEMWCL.pdf (27 KB)
+history_of_NEMWCL.pdf (138 KB)

 In the late 1960's Field Sons & Co.
 Ltd. formed an association of teams with BSRA, Merz & McLellan and R.W.
 Gregory & Partners.
-In the early days there were only a few teams involved; the matches were a series of “friendly fixtures”.
+In the early days there were only a few teams involved; the matches were a series of friendly fixtures.

 In 1970 the first moves were made towards setting up a League, then in 1971 a formal committee of team secretaries was created by Denis Ambler and John Noutch (Fields).
 A league trophy was donated by the late Mr. Len C. Presland, the former General Manager of Field Sons and Co.
 The League was known as the North‑East Mid‑Week Cricket League but more familiarly as the Len Presland Friendly Cricket League.
 For the first three seasons the League was won by Field Sons & Co.
 Teams in the League in the early 1970's were: